 Dr. Robert Edwards, professor of neurology and physiology, is one of three UCSF faculty who were recently elected members of the Institute of Medicine (IOM) in recognition of their outstanding professional achievement and commitment to service.
 Read the whole story.

 The Academic Senate selected Bruce Miller to deliver the 2012-2013 Faculty Research Lecture - Clinical Science.
-As soon as the podcast is posted, we will link to it from our Videos and Podcasts page.
-Earlier this year, Dr. Miller received the Academic Senate's 2012 Distinction in Mentoring Award.
+Dr. Miller also received the Academic Senate's 2012 Distinction in Mentoring Award.

 Louis Ptacek has been elected to the National Academy of Sciences, one of the highest honors bestowed on scientists and engineers in the United States.
 Read the article at the UCSF News Center.

 UCSF has received a challenge gift of $20 million from the Sandler Foundation that will provide major support for neurological disease research and patient care.
 In honor of the extraordinary commitment of Herbert and Marion Sandler and the Sandler Foundation, our new neurosciences building at Mission Bay has been named the Sandler Neurosciences Center.
 Read more about this.